wvangansbeke/Unsupervised-Semantic-Segmentation/README.md

 ```
 For any enquiries, please contact the main authors.

+For an overview on self-supervised learning, have a look at the [overview repository](https://github.com/wvangansbeke/Self-Supervised-Learning-Overview).

 ## License

 This software is released under a creative commons license which allows for personal and research use only.
 For a commercial license please contact the authors.
 You can view a license summary [here](http://creativecommons.org/licenses/by-nc/4.0/).